WebexCommunity/webex-node-bot-framework/README.md

 The redis adaptor is likely broken and needs to be updated to support the new functions.
 It would be great if a flint user of redis wanted to [contribute](./contributing.md)!

-## Bot Accounts
+## Bot Accounts vs. User Accounts.

+Most Webex bots are built using a "[Bot Account](https://developer.webex.com/docs/bots)" that was created in [Webex For Developers - Create A Bot](https://developer.webex.com/my-apps/new/bot).
+It is also possible to build framework based applications using a "User Account" by specifying a user token obtained via a [Webex Integration](https://developer.webex.com/docs/integrations)

 **When using "Bot Accounts" the major differences are:**

-* Webhooks for message:created only trigger when the Bot is mentioned by name
+* Webhooks and websocket events for message:created only trigger when the Bot is mentioned by name
-* Unable to read messages in rooms using the Webex API
+* Unable to read all messages in Webex space using the Webex API.
+* May request the details of individual messages via the API by specifying a messageId.
+In group space the messageID must be for a message where the bot was "mentioned".
+Bots can request info for any message in 1-1 spaces.

+**Differences with matching string phrases when using Framework with a "Bot Account":**

+When a `framework.hears()` is defined with a string phrase (as opposed to regex) the phrase will match if it is a substring of the message.
+When running as a user account, the phrase will match only against the first word of the message.

 **Differences with trigger.args using Framework with a "Bot Account":**